 The demand to improve collaboration, customer experience, and the rate of product development is driving growth and acceptance of cloud solutions in business like never before.
-Cloud adoption grew from 19% in 2016 to 57% in 2017.
-Prior to that growth, IT professionals were slow to embrace early cloud platforms due to concerns about security, data ownership and reliability as well as being heavily invested in on-premise solutions.
+IT professionals were slow to embrace early cloud platforms due to concerns about security, data ownership and reliability as well as being heavily invested in on-premise solutions.

 In my former life as an IT manager, I had the same apprehensions and experienced firsthand the mixed emotions of considering a cloud-based solution.
 I was unsure about where our data would be residing or who might have access to it.
 There was something falsely reassuring thinking that if it was on-premise, it had to be secure!